awslabs/Renate/doc/benchmarking/renate_benchmarks.rst

           ids 0 to `num_tasks`.
 This is the case for time-incremental datasets such as CLEAR or Wild-Time.
         * :code:`data_ids`: Tuple of data identifiers.
 Used for DomainNet to select order or subset of domains, e.g., ``("clipart", "infograph", "painting")``.
-        * :code`groupings`: An alternative to data identifiers that in addition to defining the sequence allows to combine different domains to one chunk, e.g., ``(("clipart", ), ("infograph", "painting"))``.
+        * :code:`groupings`: An alternative to data identifiers that in addition to defining the sequence allows to combine different domains to one chunk, e.g., ``(("clipart", ), ("infograph", "painting"))``.
     * - :py:class:`~renate.benchmark.scenarios.ClassIncrementalScenario`
       - Creates data partitions by splitting the data according to class labels.